 Young Living is a Multi-Level Marketing (MLM) company peddling essential oils and essential oil products.
 If you spend any time in mom groups on the internet, you have likely come across someone talking about the “oily lifestyle.”
 Of course, these women aren’t just users of Young Living products, they’re also selling them (and trying to get you to sell them as well).
 So let’s take a look into the numbers.
 Can you earn money selling Young Living?

-Taking a look at Young Living’s publicly available income statement from 2017, they definitely do a nice job making you think that you can earn money selling Young Living.
-After all, at the top of the plan, there are people making almost $2 million a year!
+Taking a look at Young Living’s publicly available income statement from 2019, they definitely do a nice job making you think that you can earn money selling Young Living.
+After all, at the top of the plan, there are people making almost $3 million a year (up from under $2 million in 2017)!
 That’s crazy!
 However, let’s take a closer look at these numbers.

-One third of all of the Young Living distributors are at the lowest level.
-They make anywhere from $0 to $725 a month. $725 doesn’t sound bad, right?
-Of course, that’s an outlier.
-The median monthly pay is $15.
-Young Living proudly states that the average annual income for this group is a whopping $312.
+Ninety percent of Young Living distributors are at the lowest level.
+They make anywhere from $0 to $1461 a year.
+Less than $1500 is not a lot of money for the work you’re expected to put in.
+And, of course, that’s an outlier.
+The average annual pay is $3.
+I could make $3 in a year picking up spare change.
 And that’s not your net pay after expenses.
 That’s just what Young Living in paying you.
 We’ll go into your costs a little later.

 The next level is the Star level.
-41% of the Young Living distributors are at this level.
-They make anywhere from $0 to $932, with a median of $75.
-The average annual income for this group is $906.
+7.4% of the Young Living distributors are at this level.
+They make anywhere from $0 to $4250 a year, with the average annual pay at $242.
 Again, this is still just what Young Living pays you, before any expenses.